This Day in History: Vernon Baker's Medal of Honor

-On this day in 1945, a U.S. soldier engages in an action that would earn him the Medal of Honor.
-Second Lt.
-Vernon Baker was lucky to survive the experience!
-In fact, he probably wouldn’t have survived but for the fact that one of the German grenades thrown his way turned out to be a dud.
+On this day in 1997, a U.S. soldier receives the Medal of Honor.
+Then-2LT Vernon Baker had been lucky to survive his World War II experience.
+He probably wouldn’t have, but one of the German grenades thrown his way turned out to be a dud.

 Baker had been at loose ends before he joined the Army.
 He was an orphan who’d grown up living with grandparents and cousins—he even spent time in an orphanage.
 After high school, he worked a series of odd jobs before finally deciding that he needed to join the Army.
 Otherwise, he later recounted, “I was getting ready to get myself into trouble.”